papaathome/LaserGrayscales/sources/LaserGrayscales_releaselog.md

  * x Implemented but partial, untested or broken.
  * v Implemented and tested.

-Version: 0.1.0.0, development, debug.
+Version: 0.3.0.0, development, debug.
-Version 0.2.0.0, development release requirements:
+Version 0.4.0.0, development release
+Requirements:
-Release date: not yet available.
+ * not yet selected.
- * x documentation available
- * v load and safe configuration file.
- * v generate test script file.
- * v button [generate] reports result and last successfull action.

-Version: x.y.0.0, wishlist.
+ersion: x.y.0.0, wishlist.
+ * ?
+Add unit testing.
+ * ?
+Documentatin in PDF format.
  * ? button [generate] enabled when the configuration is valid.
  * ? icon for Grayscales.
  * ? swap X and Y axis.